terra-money/LocalTerra/README.md

 #### Pro tip: Speed Up Block Time

-LocalTerra is often used alongside a script written with the Terra.js SDK or Terra Python SDK as a convenient way to do integration tests.
-You can greatly improve the experience by speeding up the block time.

-To increase block time, edit the `[consensus]` parameters in the `config/config.toml` file, and specify your own values.
+To decrease block time, edit the `[consensus]` parameters in the `config/config.toml` file, and specify your own values.

 The following example configures all timeouts to `200ms`: